50 Incredible Things To Do In Vietnam In 2023

 Whenever we were in a new location, we always used a moped to get around all of the sites as it’s incredibly great fun, cheap and convenient.

-We met some people in Thailand who did exactly this and went and bought a moped each before driving them all the way through the country.
+We met some people in Thailand who did exactly this and went and bought a moped each before driving themselves all the way through the country.

 As you'd imagine, this isn't for the faint hearted as doing so comes with risks.

-One of the guys mentioned actually fell off at one point and broke his collarbone (*OUCH*).
+One of the guys mentioned that he actually fell off at one point and broke his collarbone (*OUCH*).

-If you do wish to do this, then do be warned that drivers in Vietnam aren't particularly good and never drive late at night as many vehicles drive on the wrong side of the road and lack suitable headlights!
+If you do wish to do this, then do be warned that drivers in Vietnam aren't particularly good.
+Never drive late at night either as many vehicles drive on the wrong side of the road and lack suitable headlights!

 For a better idea of what to expect, go ahead and watch the Top Gear Vietnam Special!